Spain Wealth Tax Calculator for Residents 2026 | All Regions | Impuesto de Patrimonio

 Your estimate

-Note on the Solidarity Tax on Large Fortunes (IGF) In most cases, taxpayers will not pay both Wealth Tax and the IGF — they overlap and you only pay the higher of the two.
-However, for very large patrimonies, the IGF may act as a minimum floor.
-If your net wealth is significant, a consultation is recommended to confirm your exact position.
+Note on the Solidarity Tax on Large Fortunes (IGF) In most cases, taxpayers will not pay both Wealth Tax and the IGF.
+For very large patrimonies, the IGF may act as a minimum floor.
+A consultation is recommended to confirm your exact position.

 This estimate is for guidance only and does not constitute tax advice.
-As a tax resident, you must apply the rules of your autonomous community of residence — unlike non-residents, you cannot choose the state rate.
+As a tax resident, you must apply the rules of your autonomous community of residence.
 Regional legislation changes frequently.
-Your actual liability may differ depending on your specific circumstances.

 Wealth Tax in Spain for residents: how it works

 Spanish Wealth Tax (Impuesto de Patrimonio) applies to tax residents on the net value of their worldwide assets.
-Unlike non-residents — who are only taxed on Spanish-situs assets — residents must declare and pay tax on everything they own globally: Spanish and foreign property, overseas bank accounts, investments held abroad, and other assets wherever situated.
+Unlike non-residents — who are only taxed on Spanish-situs assets — residents must declare and pay tax on everything they own globally.

 Why your autonomous community matters

-As a tax resident, you must apply the rules of the autonomous community where you are resident — you cannot choose the state rate.
-This makes your region of residence one of the most significant factors in your Wealth Tax position.
-Madrid and Andalucía apply a 100% rebate, making the effective tax zero for most taxpayers.
-Valencia, Cataluña and Extremadura apply lower exemption thresholds and higher rates, which can result in a materially different liability for the same level of wealth.
+As a tax resident, you must apply the rules of the autonomous community where you are resident.
+Madrid and Andalucía apply a 100% rebate.
+Valencia, Cataluña and Extremadura apply lower exemption thresholds and higher rates.

 The main residence exemption